hypo69/hypo/docs/gemini/out/en/how_to/src/endpoints/hypo69/code_assistant/code_assistant.rst

 5. **Argument Parsing:** The `parse_args` method defines command-line arguments for the user to configure the role, language, models, and directories to process.

-6. **Main Function Loop:** The `main` function orchestrates the overall process.
+6. **Main Function Loop:** The `main` function orcheStartes the overall process.
 It loads configurations from a file, and initializes and executes the `CodeAssistant` for each configuration combination of language and roles.
 It also includes error handling and a signal handler to gracefully exit on interrupts.

 Usage example
 -------------------------